Jeff-Moorhead/houseProjects/README.md

 **DELETE: /projects/:title**
 Deletes the project with the given title.

+## License
+This software is free to use under the MIT license.

 ## Contact
 For more information, or to report issues, please email jeff.moorhead1@gmail.com.